Sports for socially vulnerable children and youth (Phase II)

 The humanitarian situation of Syrian refugees in Lebanon remains alarming.
-In early April 2016, more than a million registered Syrian refugees live in Lebanon, more than 51% of them are children and youth.
+In June 2017, more than a million registered Syrian refugees live in Lebanon, more than 51% of them are children and youth.
 Because of tense working and living conditions, conflicts arise between the Lebanese host society and Syrian refugees.

 The conflicts contribute to prejudice and discrimination against Syrian refugees.
 Children and youth are most affected.
 The UNHCR warns against the increasing isolation of Syrian refugee children in their everyday environment and the resulting negative effects on their development.